Trixie

 Trixie came to SAFE in mid-2024 as an owner surrender.
 Her owner’s financial circumstances had changed, and she was unable to keep her horses — Trixie, and a stallion with a leg deformity.
 The kindest course of action for the stallion was to euthanize at the home he was comfortable at, but Trixie would join our herd here at SAFE.

 Trixie is a sweet mare who nickers when you walk by and enjoys being groomed.
-We are looking forward to getting know this mare more as she settles in to SAFE!
+She is ready for her forever home as a companion!

 Trixie Settling In